mateothegreat/terraform-kubernetes-ghost/README.md

 # Example

-The following will create two deployments for each site listed in the sites list.
+The following will create two deployments for each site listed in the sites list:

 ### locals.tf